-All students in transitional kindergarten through fifth grade have six multi-week transdisciplinary programs of inquiry throughout the year that are designed around the International Baccalaureate Organization (IBO) Primary Years Programme themes of sharing the planet, who we are, where we are in place and time, how we express ourselves, how the world works, and how we organize ourselves.
+All students in kindergarten through fifth grade have six multi-week transdisciplinary programs of inquiry throughout the year that are designed around the International Baccalaureate Organization (IBO) Primary Years Programme themes of sharing the planet, who we are, where we are in place and time, how we express ourselves, how the world works, and how we organize ourselves.
 Our students’ field studies serve as an outgrowth of the program of inquiry so that teachers prepare the students for the field studies in advance and then reflect afterward upon their key learnings and how they relate to the program of inquiry.

 Fifth and sixth grade students go to Earthshine each year for a three-day, hands-on, unforgettable educational and bonding experience where they study ecology and early American history.